idealo/php-rdkafka-ffi/README.md

     * zend opcache extension for preloading
     * pcntl extension for faster shutdown in request/response context

+Note: From PHP 8.3 onwards, you must disable the stack overflow check by setting `zend.max_allowed_stack_size=-1` in your php.ini.
+This is necessary because FFI callbacks are executed off the main thread, and the overflow checks do not handle this scenario properly.

 Note: Support for macOS and Windows is experimental.

 ## Installation

     composer require idealo/php-rdkafka-ffi

 Note: Expect breaking changes along all 0.* pre-releases.
 This changes may depend on upcoming major releases of the RdKafka extension or improved interfaces for the experimental features like transactional producer, mock cluster and admin client.

 ## Documentation

 https://idealo.github.io/php-rdkafka-ffi/